jhs/deepeval/docs/blog/top-g-eval-metric-use-cases.md

 4. **Safety** – Measures how safe and ethical the response is.
 5. **Custom RAG** – Measures the quality of the RAG system.

-In this story, we will explore these metrics, how to implement them, and best practices we've learnt from our users.
+In this story, we will explore these metrics, how to implement them, and best practices we've learned from our users.

 <BlogImageDisplayer alt="G-Eval Usage Statistics" src="https://deepeval-docs.s3.us-east-1.amazonaws.com/blog:top-g-eval-use-cases:usage.svg" caption="Top G-Eval Use Cases in DeepEval"/>